-Vista Outdoor becomes latest to get out of the gun business
+Vista Outdoor to get rid of firearms business

-WASHINGTON (AP) — Another company, this one among the largest ammunition makers in America, will stop producing firearms following the massacre at Marjorie Stoneman Douglas High in February.
+WASHINGTON (AP) — Another company, this one among the largest ammunition makers in America, is distancing itself from firearms following the massacre at Marjorie Stoneman Douglas High in February.

-Vista Outdoor Inc. has been pressured for months by retailers that sell its other goods like Bell bicycle helmets and CamelBak water carriers, to distance itself from firearms.
+Vista Outdoor Inc. has been pressured for months by retailers that sell its other goods like Bell bicycle helmets and CamelBak water carriers, to stop manufacturing firearms.

-The Utah company said Tuesday that it will focus on products for outdoor enthusiasts.
+The Utah company said Tuesday that it will be seeking buyers for its firearms manufacturing business, and will focus on products for outdoor enthusiasts.
 It will continue to sell ammunition, its biggest core businesses.

 REI, the national outdoor retailer, suspended all orders from Vista in March after it refused to say if it would continue to manufacture weapons.
+REI said it’s aware of Vista’s announcement, but did not say if it would resume doing business with the company.

 Most Read Business Stories